 Narration of the book itself was a thought-provoking journey.
 Challenge was being an author that brings forth a multi-faceted message across.
 The idea generation for the narration of Bully & Co. began 2 years ago with my friend’s insistence who believed I possessed great stories related to the topic.
 However, stories alone were insufficient in meeting Bully & Co.’s purpose as it was narrated to help targets of harassment to overcome such situations than simply be a written piece of disclosure.
 Thus, led to the birth of a packed toolbox of strategies to assist victims that got bullied.
 Learnings gained during the book narration were mind awing, for instance, I learnt that serious social impacts such as suicidal rates are on the upsurge due to workplace stress.

 Continuous escalation of infuriation on the subject pushed me towards to warrior against procrastination & launch Bully & Co.
 If a book is a garden, the writings are the flowers in it, while the gardener must have a wider understanding from flowers to grass patches to visitors so does an author should be.
-After writing, I had to layout, translate, be a model, design the cover, promote, distribute, hold a press conference and deliver the keynote speech.
+After writing, I had to layout, translate, be a model, design the cover, promote, distribute, hold a press conference and deliver the keynote speech as a confident keynote speaker.
 As a communications specialist, I had the advantage of working with the local media for the past decade, which helped me get Bully & Co popular.

 What is your next move if we are not inquisitive?

 Currently, I visit corporates and conduct sessions to create more awareness on the subject matter.
 Thus, creating and enabling a common platform to be developed for the victims to support each other.
 More value additions to the working community are one of my greatest aspirations.
 Meanwhile, I am available to lend an ear and help 🙂

 How do you view modern businesswomen who enter your field?